ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 4 - Prometheus server.md

 ## Do not deploy this Prometheus server project on its own

-This Prometheus server cannot be deployed on its own because is missing several elements, such as the persistent volume required by the PVC and also a Traefik ingress to give access to this .
-All the missing elements will be declared and put together with all the other componentes in the final part of this monitoring stack deployment chapter.
+This Prometheus server cannot be deployed on its own because is missing several elements, such as the persistent volume required by the PVC, or the Traefik ingress that enables access to it.
+All the missing elements will be declared and put together with all the other components in the final part of this chapter G035.

 ## Relevant system paths